onzag/itemize/docs/tutorials/airbnb/05-request.md

 This is however a demonstration of the capacity of itemize to modify raw rows in place, we could do a simple update via the cache, which is usually one of the best ways to update, however, we want to be paranoid, and think of race conditions, so we want the update to occur at database level and get the result of the update back.

-Using rawDB instead of knex, ensures that our changes get published into all the caches, knex is the raw connection itself and won't inform for changes.
+Using rawDB instead of database connection, ensures that our changes get published into all the caches.

 Now we have added the trigger that increases the counter once a new request has been created, but now we want a trigger that decreases once a request has been answered.